konn/ghc-typelits-presburger/README.md

 ## Note
 This package includes the modified version of code from [`presburger` package](https://hackage.haskell.org/package/presburger) by yav, because yav's original package doesn't compile with GHC 8.4.
-Once these are fixed, we drop that code.